 Alternatively, a Participant may wish to take the time to reflect on the coaching experience, implement change and then re-assess what is needed.
 Participants may submit a further request for coaching services at any time.

-The reasons for termination or extension of Coaching Engagements may provide critical information to improve the program.
+The reasons for termination of Coaching Engagements may provide critical information to improve the program.
 CAN needs to hear from Coaches and Participants to ensure that we have relevant information to shape the program’s development.
 CAN will follow-up with the parties to ascertain what obstacles prevented successful completion of the Engagement in support of continuous improvement.